thecampagnards/mailer-api/README.md

 You can also use go template in the subject of the mail.

-You can add a template by POSTing on this path `/configuration/template` a json like that [see the object type](https://github.com/thecampagnards/mailer-api/blob/master/types/types.go#L14) :
+You can add a template by POSTing on this path `/configuration/template` a json or yaml like that [see the object type](https://github.com/thecampagnards/mailer-api/blob/master/types/types.go#L14) :

 ```json
 {